-Go for long rides at varied paces, exploring the furthest reaches of the ranch, gather beneath the eucalyptus trees to join an exciting game of polocrosse (Warning: this is addictive), ride with game such as giraffe, zebra, eland, wildebeest, impala, kudu, hippo and many other species.
-Experience nights under African stars at their stunning luxury camp, 'Camp Davidson', telling stories around the campfire, picking up tips from the most savvy horsemen around.
+Enjoy long rides at varied paces, exploring the furthest reaches of the ranch before gathering beneath the eucalyptus trees to join an exciting game of polocrosse (Warning: this is addictive).
+Ride with game like giraffe, zebra, eland, wildebeest, impala, kudu, hippo and many other species.
+Experience nights under African stars at the stunning luxury 'Camp Davidson' (extra cost), while telling stories around the campfire and picking up tips from the most savvy horsemen around.

 Horizon is most well-known for its relaxed atmosphere and sunny hospitality; everyone feels welcome and at home in the shortest time and almost everyone returns.